-The most common type of reliability evidence is internal consistency, which measures the relationship among survey items that are written to measure the same thing.
-If all items on a scale, such as Assertiveness, are measuring the same thing, respondents should respond similarly to these items and they should correlate with one another to a certain degree - they should be internally consistent.
-This relationship is measured by a coefficient called Cronbach's alpha (Cronbach,1951).
-Alpha values range from 0.0 (no relationship among scale items) to 1.0 (perfect internal consistency), and a widely-accepted guideline for evaluating internal consistency is (Cicchetti, 1994):
+The most common type of reliability is internal consistency, which measures the relationship among survey items that measure the same thing.
+For instance, people should respond to all the Assertiveness items consistently, rating themselves (or others) either Telling or Asking.
+This is measured by Cronbach's alpha (Cronbach,1951), which ranges from 0.0 (no relationship among items) to 1.0 (perfect consistency).
+A widely accepted guideline for internal consistency is (Cicchetti, 1994):

-Satisfactory: Alpha 0.70 - 0.80Good: Alpha 0.80 - 0.90Excellent: Alpha > 0.90
+- Satisfactory: 0.70 0.80

+- Good: 0.81 0.90

+- Excellent: 0.91 and higher

-It is important to note that we do not want an alpha value that is too high.
-This would indicate that the items within a scale are redundant with one another and are not measuring unique aspects of the concept.
+The alpha value should not be too high since this would indicate that the scale items are redundant with one another and are not measuring unique aspects of the concept.